koorchik/perl6-livr-advent-calendar-post/README.md

 }
 ```

-What is interesting in this example?
+**What is interesting in this example?**

 1. The schema (validation rules) shape looks very similar to the data shape.
 It is much easier to read than JSON Schema, for example.
-2. It seems that nested\_object is a special syntax but in real it is not.
+2. It seems that nested\_object is a special syntax but it is not.
 The validator does not make any difference between 'required', 'nested\_object' 'max_length'.
-So, the core is very tiny and you can introduce new feature with custom rules.
+So, the core is very tiny and you can introduce a new feature easily with custom rules.
 3. Often you want to reuse complex validation rules like 'address' and it can be done with aliasing.
-4. You will receive hierarchical error message.
+4. You will receive a hierarchical error message.
 For example, if you will miss city and name, the error object will look ```{name => 'REQUIRED', address => {city => 'REQUIRED'} }```

 **Aliases**